A minimalist TPS game with fast-paced action

-Brutal Maze is a hack and slash game with fast-paced action and a minimalist art style.
+Brutal Maze is a third-person shooter game with fast-paced action and a minimalist art style.

 The game features a trigon trapped in an infinite maze.
 As our hero tries to escape, the maze’s border turns into aggressive squares trying to stop him.
 Your job is to help the trigon fight against those evil squares and find a way out (if there is any).
 Be aware that the more get killed, the more will show up and our hero will get weaker when wounded.